 Universal’s Epic Universe

-While there are no new attractions or themes announced, there have been plenty of rumors.
+While no new attractions have been announced, plenty of rumors exist.
 Rumored properties for Universal’s Epic Universe include:

 - More Harry Potter…likely to be Fantastic Beasts